Pressure altimeter

-Pressure altimeter

 Altitude can be determined based on the measurement of atmospheric pressure.
 The greater the altitude, the lower the pressure.
-When a barometer is supplied with a nonlinear calibration so as to indicate altitude, the instrument is called a pressure altimeter or barometric altimeter.
+When a barometer is supplied with a nonlinear calibration so as to indicate altitude, the instrument is a type of altimeter called a pressure altimeter or barometric altimeter.
 A pressure altimeter is the altimeter found in most aircraft, and skydivers use wrist-mounted versions for similar purposes.
 Hikers and mountain climbers use wrist-mounted or hand-held altimeters, in addition to other navigational tools such as a map, magnetic compass, or GPS receiver.